-We supply software to resellers on a worldwide basis, as well as to end customers in North America.
-In our space, customer service, value pricing, and consolidation of information technology (IT) purchases are primary reasons why end customers buy from resellers, and resellers from distributors.
-Many distributors compete primarily on price and look to generate their profits by charging vendors numerous fees.
+We discribute software to resellers on a worldwide basis, and ware and hardware directly to end customers in North In our space, customer service, value pricing, and consolidation of technology purchases are primary reasons why end customers buy from resellers, and resellers from distributors.
+Many distributors compete primarily on price and look to generate profits by charging vendors numerous fees.
 We are different.
 We believe in simplicity.
 We do not want or aim to become the largest IT provider - nor the cheapest.
 Our mission is to become the most trusted and respected IT provider in our industry.
 We see significant demand from vendors for superior sales and technical support service in their distribution channel.
-Customers, resellers, and vendors all want to work with knowledgeable and dependable people and are frustrated with companies that over-promise and under-deliver.
+Customers, resellers, and vendors all want to work with knowledgeable and dependable professionals and are frustrated with companies that over-promise and under-deliver.
 Integrity is very important to us.
 We specialize, focus on customer service, and ask a fair price for our services.